• USD

 Wildlife

-Visitors can view the Big Five except the elephant.
-Buffalo occurs in areas with acacia thickets and wooded valleys.
-Black rhinos, though present, are hard to spot.
-Lion and the Cape mountain leopard are elusive.
-Similarly, the mysterious brown hyena does not like to be spotted, either.
-Cheetahs are easier to encounter.
-The park is also home to rarely spotted lesser mammals like aardwolf, bat-eared fox, and caracal.
-Nocturnal species such as Cape fox, aardvark, genet, black-footed cat, and striped polecat are seen on night drives.
+Visitors can view the Big Five except elephant.
+Buffalo favors acacia thickets and wooded valleys.
+Black rhino, lion, and Cape mountain leopard are elusive; cheetah is often easier to encounter.
+Lesser-seen mammals include aardwolf, bat-eared fox, and caracal.
+Nocturnal species such as Cape fox, aardvark, genet, black-footed cat, and striped polecat are possible on night drives.

 Vegetation & Terrain